whg-training/whg-training-resources/docs/bioinformatics/exploring_gene_annotations_in_bash/questions.md

 :::tip Can you solve?

-Q1: Where is rs601338 in the gene?
-What change does it make to the encoded protein?
+Use the [UCSC genome browser](https://genome.ucsc.edu) and [Ensembl](http://www.ensembl.org/index.html), and your gene annotation file, to solve:

+* Use the genome browser to find out where rs601338 in the gene.
+(NB. use GRCh38 assembly coordinates for this.)

+* Does this agree with the gene annotation file?
+Which exon of *FUT2* is the SNP in?

+* Using the genome browser, can you figure out **what amino acid change rs601338 makes to the encoded protein?**

-Q2: Find an individual from the 1000 Genomes Project data with secretor genotype, and an individual with non-secretor genotype.
+* Using the Ensembl site, can you find an individual from the 1000 Genomes Project data with the secretor genotype?
+And an individual with non-secretor genotype?

-(Hint: you can use the [UCSC genome browser](https://genome.ucsc.edu) and the [Ensembl genome browser](http://www.ensembl.org/index.html) to answer these questions.)
 :::